shpml/fundamentals/03_chapter/07_exercise.md

 Try testing out all of the different "test cases" mentioned above.
 If they all give you the answers that you expect, you're done!

+> Stuck?
+Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.

 ---
 [Next : Expression Oddballs](08_lesson.md)